10 Things Boards Do Right (Without Even Realizing It)

 It’s rare for executive directors to cry “help!” in despair to their boards.
 We executives like to tell the board about a problem just seconds before telling the board about the solution we have devised.
 (And then, of course, the exec wonders why the board always expects them to be able to pull yet another rabbit out of the hat).

-But when an exec is really at a loss over a problem and asks in despair for help, board members leap in.
+But when an executive is really at a loss over a problem and asks in despair for help, board members leap in.
 A lawsuit?
 Board members identify lawyers to help pro bono.
 Someone has to drive the musicians to the concert at the prison tonight and there’s no one else to do it?
 A board member will cancel plans and volunteer.
-Being evicted with two weeks’ notice?
+Being evicted with two-weeks’ notice?
 Board members will pressure the landlord, call lawyers, try to get the city to stop the eviction.
 Is your nonprofit homeless shelter being blamed unfairly — something like where a man stayed at the shelter and three weeks later killed someone?
 Board members will stick up for the organization.

 Executives seldom ask board members for help on urgent, crucial, big things.
 When we do, we usually get the help we need.
 To quote the Rolling Stones: “You can’t always get what you want.
 But if you try sometimes, you just might find, you get what you need.”